Because she woke up early, Erin decided to make gravy. Everyone else was still asleep, anyways.

 Klbkch walks over to me and I stare at him.
 He nods at the playground and the Drakes and Gnolls walking around and enjoying this natural retreat in the center of their city.

-“It is an expensive construction, but one the city council devoted funds to over as a matter of public benefit.
+“It is an expensive construction, but one the city council devoted funds to as a matter of public benefit.
 I am told the Walled Cities have similar constructions with an even greater degree of magical enchantments.”

 “Why the hell do you need something like this?”